 2nd round of Discussion:

-Moderator has yet to provide some suggestion for agreement for this topic.
-Moderator plans to suggestions later.
-Meanwhile, if companies have suggestions on what RAN1 may be able to agree to and capture to the TR, please comment further.

 There was a suggestion from Motorola/Lenovo.
 Let’s see if this is ok with the companies.

-It is recommended to investigate whether or not ehnhancements to CSI processing unit (CPU) availability check uis needed when the UE is required to process CSI reports corresponding to multiple numerologies.
+It is recommended to investigate whether or not ehnhancements to CSI processing unit (CPU) availability check is needed when the UE is required to process CSI reports corresponding to multiple numerologies.